Gokulkrishnan3113/ConnectMe-frontend/README.md

 CSS : used for webapp styling

-Bootstrap : used for producing an responsive webapp
+Bootstrap : used for producing a responsive webapp

+backend git repo link for reference : https://github.com/Gokulkrishnan3113/ConnectMe-backend.git

 # Contact